hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbalign=gb7714-2015]{biblatex}`

-    - add an option `gbpub` for dealing publishing items, option value = `true` for gb7714 style or `false` for standard style. this option is also for author year style.
+    - add an option `gbpub` for dealing publishing items, option value = `true` for gb7714 style or `false` for standard style.
+This option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbpub=true]{biblatex}`

     - add an option `gbnamefmt` for dealing name's letter case(this option is also for author year style):

         `gbnamefmt = uppercase` for gb7714 style

-        `gbnamefmt = lowercase` for gb7714 style with no case switch of names `gbnamefmt = none` for standard style.
+        `gbnamefmt = lowercase` for gb7714 style with no case switch of names

+        `gbnamefmt = none` for standard style.

         `gbnamefmt = pinyin` for a common Chinese style, like: ZHANG Min-li, YI Shi-he and so on.

+		This option is also for author year style.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`

+	- add an option `gbtype` for dealing the reference type and carrier identifier like a [J/OL] for an on-line article, option value = `true` for gb7714 style or `false` for none identifier, e.g. An article title followed by empty string instead of the [J/OL].
+This option is also for author year style.

+        `\usepackage[backend=biber,style=gb7714-2015,gbtype=true]{biblatex}`

 * for author year style